-Reverse transfer is a process by which transfer students enrolled at a four-year institution transfer credits back to a community college they had transferred from for the purpose of attaining an associate degree from the community college.
+Reverse transfer allows transfer students enrolled at WSU to transfer credits back to a community college from where they had transferred for the purpose of attaining an associate degree.

 Wayne State has signed formal transfer agreements with the following community colleges:

 - Oakland Community College